veritrans/SNAP-Woocommerce/README.md

 > **Note:** BCA KlikPay requires you to **disable the `Redirect payment page` configuration**, on Midtrans Plugin config page.
 > Please ensure you have done this.

+If required to change API endpoint/url, these are where you need to change:

+- `[plugin folder]/lib/veritrans/Veritrans/Config.php`
+	- Replace any Snap API domain: https://app.sandbox.midtrans.com/snap/v1 with UAT API domain
+	- Replace any Midtrans API domain: https://api.sandbox.midtrans.com/v2 with UAT API domain

+- `[plugin folder]/class/payment-page.php`
+	- Replace any Snap API domain: https://app.sandbox.midtrans.com with UAT API domain

+#### Configurables
+Available for customization from plugin config:
+- Payment text label of the payment options
+- Payment text description of the payment options
+- You can also input html tags as the text, to insert something like image

+Additional payment options (radio button) can be activated:
+- Installment
+- Offline Installment
+- Promo / specific payment

 #### Get help